Couture USA Team Profile Series: Photographer Lydia Challenger

 How would you describe your wardrobe style?

-At any given time, there is a pile of old fashion magazines somewhere in my room that I could just look at over and over again.
-The opportunity to work with the clothing and accessories that I admire in those pages was very appealing, especially getting to incorporate them into mini lifestyle shoots for our social media accounts, which if you are reading this and you don’t follow yet please do!
+At any given time, there is a pile of old fashion magazines in my room that I could look at over and over again.
+Getting to work with the clothing and accessories that I admire in those pages has been a dream.
+My favorite thing is mixing our inventory into the Couture USA team's individual styles to create mini lifestyle shoots for our social media accounts, which if you are reading this and you don’t follow yet please do!

 Who is your favorite designer?